 This province is seen as one of the archetypal Chinese provinces.
 Much like Jalisco for Mexico (mariachi music, tequila, rodeos) or Campania for Italy (pizza and mandolins).
 Think of China and what images instantly pop up?
 If your first thoughts were Giant Pandas, Shaolin monasteries on mountain tops and delectable but dangerously spicy food then you’re simply imagining what makes Sichuan province instantly recognizable to the rest of the world.

 Sichuan is a country in a country, with over 81 million inhabitants and a drastically varied biodiversity and geography and a unique culture and history.
-It is in this context that we find one of China’s most breath-taking monuments, the great Buddha of Leshan.
+It is in this context that we find one of the most breath-taking monuments and for sure one of the best places to visit in China – Leshan Giant Buddha.

 How to get there